Contact us at: email@example.com

 People having business with the courts, and other travelers, needed a place to stay, meals, and a livery stable to provide transportation or tend to the needs of their horses.
 After the courts moved to Rockville, the hotel was no longer needed, and when it burned to the ground it was replaced by a residence for the jailer and his family.

 The museum contains a vast array of fascinating items depicting Tolland life in the late 19th and early 20th Centuries, most of them donated by townspeople and actually used in town.

 The Museum offers a Summer Internship Program for students entering grades 7 thru 12.
 Display construction, artifact care and accessioning, and docentships are a few of the skills that are learned.
 Interested students should contact Museum Director, Kathy Bach at 860.872.7716 (home) as soon as possible.

 You will find seasonal displays and weekly events from mid-May to October.
-Our ever forming 2013 Schedule of Summer Sunday weekly events is posted below!!!
+Watch for our 2014 Schedule of Summer Sunday weekly events which will be posted below!!!

-Museum opens welcoming 13 new Interns joining our returning ranks.
-Orientation and tours on tap.
-Probably more spring cleaning!
+Museum opens welcoming our Interns.
+Second Orientation Session and tours on tap.
+Probably more spring cleaning will be necessary!
 Visitors are not required to clean!

 MEMORIAL DAY PARADE & TOURS

 Enjoy Memorial Day Parade from our porch and visit the museum before or after the Parade (Some do both!).
 Refreshments will be served.

 Sunday, June, 1 1-4 PM

 *Also a Special Prgram at 2PM across the Green at the Church*